 - Predictive forecasting: Building on the previous point, HR reporting also offers a viable means of predictive forecasting through the analysis of digestible data that aligns with both your business’s short-term and long-term goals.
 If you’re able to make accurate, informed decisions backed by quality visual data, you will perform better – it’s that simple.

 - Enhanced communication: The flexible user-friendly nature of HR monthly reports or annual HR reports means that everyone working both within and outside your human resources department will be able to extract value from the data before them, and if required, access a live dashboard from a number of devices or media 24/7.
 This, in turn, will improve communication throughout the organization.

 BI dashboards provide consistent value for all types of business models and industries with accurate management reporting capabilities – and that, in a nutshell, is why they’re so incredibly valuable.

 Aligning Business Objectives With HR Data

-Human resources departments need to align with business objectives that are defined by senior levels and other leadership teams.
-Frequent reporting on HR analytics helps companies uphold their business culture, attract and retain employees, and give them the knowledge and the ability to perform at their best potential.
-Furthermore, recruitment, performance management, employee engagement, and turnover can be more efficiently managed with the insights provided by BI dashboards.
+Human resources departments need to align with business objectives that are defined by senior-level executives and other key leadership teams.
+Furthermore, recruitment, performance management, employee engagement, and turnover are typically better managed with the insights provided by interactive data dashboards.

-The role of HR dashboards is to help companies obtain an overview of important HR data from across diverse systems, as well as analysis of key performance indicators for real-time predictive capabilities and information.
+The role of HR reports for management is to help companies obtain a clearcut overview of important HR data from across diverse systems, as well as the analysis of key performance indicators in real-time, to make predictive decisions and gather information methodically.